Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 Attacking Midfielder

-Attacking midfielders are the creative hubs of the team.
+Attacking midfielders are the creative hubs of the team, often serving as the primary playmaker.

 They are responsible for crafting scoring opportunities and often chip in with goals themselves.